VexedSyd/sendEmail/README.md

 If successful, the packed executable will support TLSv1.2 and TLSv1.3.

-Please note, if you are having trouble with SSL certificate verification (i.e. invalid certificates are being used on the STMP server), then look for the below line and comment it.
+Please note, SSL certificate verification is disbaled by default (i.e. due to invalid certificates are being used on the STMP servers).
+Look for the below line and comment it if you want to enable SSL certificate verification.
 IO::Socket::SSL::set_defaults(SSL_verify_mode => 0).
-Please research security implications of such change (MitM attacks, etc).
+Please research security implications of having the SSL certificate verification disabled (MitM attacks, etc).